Hookdeck Basics

 Use Hookdeck as infrastructure to receive, process, and deliver webhooks to your services.

 For this use case, Hookdeck takes the load off of your infrastructure by ingesting webhooks at any scale, processing them with features such as transformations to change payloads, and filtering to route or exclude events.
-Hookdeck also manages the delivery of webhooks to one to more destinations with a rate limit and automatic retry configuration that you define.
+Hookdeck also manages the delivery of webhooks to one to more destinations with a max delivery rate and automatic retry configuration that you define.

 Try the Receive Webhooks quickstart to get started.